joshiemoore/p8pwn/README.md

 pwn = pwn.."\x01\x91\x55\x00"
 ls(pwn)
 ```
-Here we are popping `0x00559101` into `esp` with a gadget from SDL2.dll. `0x00559101` is the memory location where our comment string starts after the `-- `.
+Here we are popping `0x00559101` into `ESP` with a gadget from SDL2.dll. `0x00559101` is the memory location where our comment string starts after the `-- `.
 Hardcoding the address
 like this works because the binary is not using ASLR.
 If ASLR were used, then we would have to leak an address first, but it's not, so we don't.

 You might notice that there is a null byte at the end of `pwn` even though I said we can't include null bytes.
 That null byte does get truncated on the Lua side,